nvenk67/tekton-may-2022/Day9/README.md

 ```

 ## Lab Exercise - Creating a task that fetches login credentials from secrets mounted as a Volume

+#### Points to note/remember when using Secrets as a Volume
+- it has a size limit of max 1MB
+- the volume mounted from Secrets will be read only

 ```
 cd ~/tekton-may-2022
 git pull